gkuling/BIRADS_BERT/README.md

 # BI-RADS BERT

-Implementation of BI-RADS-BERT & The Advantages of Section Tokenization.
+Implementation of BI-RADS-BERT & The Advantages of Section Segmentation.

 This implementation could be used on other radiology in house corpus as well.
 Labelling your own data should take the same form as reports and dataframes in './mockdata'.